 Florida has the highest concentration of older Americans in the country and Broward has Florida's fastest growing population of people over 85.
 Over the next 12 years, seniors who are 80-84 years old will grow by 73% according to Florida Department of Elder Affairs projections from 2017.

 Although Broward is widely considered a paradise for retirees, many seniors struggle to live the good life.
 They need help with everyday activities like driving, cooking, finances, and personal care.
 Current services for seniors are fragmented making them hard to find and inaccessible.
 The wait lists are long.
 Seniors will continue to outlive their retirement income and need help that currently is not available.
+For more on this issue, please read our special report: The Silver Tsunami: Is Broward Ready?

 Based on "The Silver Tsunami: Is Broward Ready?" report, our goal is to address solutions for the themes outlined in the report: